 What will affect my streaming quality then?

 Instead of your hardware dictating the type of quality your experience will be, Stadia relies entirely upon your internet connection and Google's own servers.
 Google has said that anywhere from 10Mbps to 35Mbps should allow players to have a stable, high definition connection.
-As long as your internet connection is able to remain fast and stable enough, you should be able to stream just fine on any old Chromebook you have lying around.
+As long as your internet connection can remain fast and stable enough, you should be able to stream just fine on any old Chromebook you have lying around.

 Just for Stadia

-Buy it for a buddy.
+Buy it for a buddy

 Google's new Stadia controller is now available to purchase separately from the Founder's Edition Bundle.
 Pick it up and gift to a friend so that you can both get gaming with that Buddy Pass.